TBeijen/tbnl-tf/README.md

 * ✅ Use helm for app-of-apps: Better propagating of values
 * ✅ When using helm, make branch to track a variable.
 Use in cloud-init and propagate through apps
 * ✅ ESO + secret 0
+* Provision example secret as part of cloudserver
 * Argo notifications
 * Traefik stdout logging. https://qdnqn.com/how-to-configure-traefik-on-k3s/
 * ✅ DNS entry for server on tailnet FQDN (`*.my-server.something-easy CNAME machine-name.blabla.ts.net`)